CompARE-Composite/Functions/README.md

 - _**Functions_Binary**_ contains the functions referred to Binary composite endpoints.
 - _**Functions_T2E**_ contains the functions referred to Time to Event composite endpoints.
-- _**BCG_CaseStudies**_ contains the functions to reproduce some figures showed in the app based on parametres from real studies.
+- _**BCG_CaseStudies**_ contains the code to reproduce the figures and tables showed in the app based on parametres from real studies.

 Visit https://cinna.upc.edu/compare/ to learn more.